qalydon/qf-localc/README.md

 symbol: The ticker symbol for the equity whose closing price is to be retrieved.

 category: stock, mutf or mututalfund, etf, index.
-The category is necessary because some sources require it as a ticker symbol qualifier and it is difficult to determine a symbol's category from its ticker symbol.

 date: The date for the closing price in ISO format (YYYY-MM-DD)